rust-lang/highfive/README.md

   $ PYTHONPATH=$PYTHONPATH:$PWD python serve.py
   ```
   Now you have Highfive listening on port 8000 of your machine.
-- Your Highfive instance will need to be reachable from outside of your
-  machine.
-If it's not, do the following:

-  Use [ngrok](https://ngrok.com/) to get a
-  temporary domain name that proxies to your Highfive
-  instance.
-Additionally, you will be able to use ngrok's inspector to
-  easily examine and replay the requests.
+- Your Highfive instance will need to be reachable from outside of your machine.
+One way to do this is to use [ngrok](https://ngrok.com/) to get a temporary domain name that proxies to your Highfive instance.
+Additionally, you will be able to use ngrok's inspector to easily examine and replay the requests.
 - Set up the webhook by following the instructions in [Enabling a
   Repo](#enabling-a-repo), substituting your local Highfive IP address
   or domain name and port number (if necessary).